microsoft/playwright/docs/src/api/class-apirequestcontext.md

 - returns: <[APIResponse]>

 Sends HTTP(S) request and returns its response.
 The method will populate request cookies from the context and update context cookies from the response.
 The method will automatically follow redirects.
+JSON objects can be passed directly to the request.

-JSON objects can be passed directly to the request:
+**Usage**

 ```js
 await request.fetch('https://example.com/api/createBook', {